 Learning how to Plan for a Family Vacation Without Going Crazy, to Enjoy Traveling, and to Enjoy Family Vacations & Come Back Closer Than Ever all go a long way in making sure your next family vacation is the best vacation you’ve ever had.

 - Vacations allow for the opportunity to be mindful, which involves seeing new things and breaking mindless routines

-- Mindful vacations can result in an “epiphany” and be a catalyst for permanent change.
+- Mindful vacations can result in an epiphany and be a catalyst for permanent change

 - Truly be on vacation.
 Simply put, don’t work.
 Turn off electronics, especially ones that relate to work, and leave projects at home.
 Shutting out work takes a deliberate decision.
 It will not happen otherwise.

 - Clean your house.
 I hate the thought of returning to a messy house.
 So, my boys knew that preparing for vacation included cleaning the house.
 Knowing my house is clean allows me to relax more than I would otherwise.